 - You are required to attempt a job approved by your authorized treating physician.

-- If you wish to est for reimbursement of travel or mileage costs related to the treatment of your illness or injury, you have one year from the date the expense was incurred to submit the request to your employer/insurance company.
+- If you wish to get reimbursement for travel or mileage costs related to the treatment of your illness or injury, you have one year from the date the expense was incurred to submit the request to your employer/insurance company.

 - If a worker is convinced they are entitled to workers’ comp benefits, and the employer/insurance carrier rejects their claim for these benefits, they have one year from the date of the last authorized medical treatment or two years from the date of their last payment of weekly benefits to file a claim.